-- Blockade limits development of lesions on foliage, thereby reducing potential for fruit infection. - Initiate post-bloom but prior to conditions favorable for citrus canker. - Use in conjunction with other canker management tactics.
+- Blockade limits development of lesions on foliage, thereby reducing potential for fruit infection. - Initiate postbloom but prior to conditions favorable for citrus canker. - Applications on dormant trees or excessive doses can reduce tree growth.
+Start with the lowest dose within range and increase with tree age and size (Table 2). - Use in conjunction with other canker management tactics like windbreaks, copper applications, and leafminer management.
 Do not reduce rates of other products. - Continue throughout spring, summer, and fall at 45- to 60-day intervals, depending on tree size and planting density (Table 2).